WASdev/ci.docker.websphere-traditional/network-deployment/custom/README.md

 4. Copies the update scripts to the image
 5. When the container is started, the node is federated to the deployment manager and the nodeagent is started

-## Building the IBM WebSphere Application Server Classic Network Deployment custom node image
+## Building the IBM WebSphere Application Server Network Deployment traditional custom node image

-1. Clone this repository.
+1. Clone this repository
-2. Build the `nd` install image following the [install build instructions](../install/README.md), if not built already.
+2. Build the `nd` install image following the [install build instructions](../install/README.md), if not built already
-3. Move to the directory `network-deployment/custom`.
+3. Move to the directory `network-deployment/custom`
-4. Build the custom node image using:
+4. Build the custom node image by using:

     ```bash
     docker build -t <customnode-image-name> .
     ```

-## Running the IBM WebSphere Application Server Classic Network Deployment custom node image
+## Running the IBM WebSphere Application Server Network Deployment traditional custom node image

-Running the custom node image using the default values:
+Running the custom node image by using the default values:

 ```bash
 docker run --name <container-name> -h <container-name> --net=<network-name> -d <customnode-image-name>